rhopp/rh-che/README.md

-# Eclipse Che on OpenShift
+# Eclipse Che on OpenShift  Test PR #2

 ## Table Of Content